 Dates to Remember (Check out the School Calendar Webpage for more activities.)

-Friday, October 17th- Football vs Pearl Cohn at Vanderbilt Stadium, 7pm
+Friday, October 31st- Football vs Lipscomb, Away, 7pm

 Monday, November 3rd- Day of the Dead Reception in the High School Library